pythonindia/inpycon-blog/content/blog/2021/machine-learning.md

 This is where machine learning comes to the rescue.
 It automates the steps that you’ll do while working out the statistical metrics on a larger scale, scaling to hundreds, if not thousands of products, and millions of observations.
 The end result?
 Predictions that you can rely on (provided the input data is correct, clean and free from noise).

-Where does Python play its part?
+## Where does Python play its part?

 Python being one of the easiest languages to get started with for machine learning applications makes it a clear choice to use it when prototyping your ideas.

 With hundreds of libraries at our disposal like matplotlib, scikit-learn, numpy, pandas and scipy make data visualization, large-scale computation, data manipulation and machine learning accessible like never before.
 Combine that with a large community base and lots of developments in the field.
 Machine Learning has quickly become a major conference section where we receive a lot of submissions from both eminent researchers, professionals and students.

-Talks to look forward to in PyCon India about Machine learning in PyCon India 2021:
+## Talks to look forward to about Machine learning in PyCon India 2021:

 1. Reducing technical debt for ML platforms